davidrbourke/DVA-C02/EC2 Instance Storage.md

 - Cost effective
 - Uses: System boot volumes, virtual desktops, dev and test environments.
-- gp3 is the newer version, can increase IOPS and throughput independantly of storage size.
+- gp3 is the newer version, can increase IOPS and throughput independently of storage size.
-  - Max throughput p/s: 250 MiB/s
+  - Max throughput p/s: 1000 MiB/s
   - Max IOPS 16,000
 - gp2 is the older version, IOPS and throughput are linked to storage size.
-  - Max throughput p/s: 1000 MiB/s
+  - Max throughput p/s: 250 MiB/s
   - Max IOPS 16,000
 - Volume size: 1GiB to 16 TiB.